flatCore/default-blue/readme.md

-# defaultBlue - Simple flatCore CMS Theme
+# simpleColors - Simple flatCore CMS Theme

 This theme is mostly a copy of the original __default__ theme.